Buying a house in 2025: how to buy a home successfully

-The dream of home ownership is alive and well - even in 2025.
+Buy a house 2025 - The dream of home ownership is alive and well.
 Despite high ancillary costs, buying a home remains attractive for many Austrians.
 With the right preparation, up-to-date market knowledge and an easing interest rate situation, the path to owning your own home can be successfully mastered.

 1. market overview: What can buyers expect in 2025?